Expensify/App/help/README.md

 </ul>
 ```

-where `./request-money/SmartScan` will be the relative path of the file name (exactly the same as in the `Add a Card button` example above).
+Where `./request-money/SmartScan` will be the relative path of the file name (exactly the same as in the `Add a Card button` example above).